ASIOP F.C.: Affiliated clubs

-Brooklyn United

 ASIOP cooperates with a club from the United States, Brooklyn United.
 The two academies are building an international strategic partnership for the development of youth football.

 Going forward, Brooklyn United and ASIOP will send players and coaches to each other, to help ASIOP players and coaches develop further.
 ASIOP and Brooklyn United will also send each other academy teams to every tournament held in New York as well as international tournaments hosted by ASIOP.
 In addition they will share their knowledge and experience in running academy management across all age categories as well as managing commercial sponsorships.